Beginner's Guide - How to Read Electrical Schematics

 Recognizing Electrical Schematic Symbols

-Here are some of the standard symbols of various components for electrical schematics.
+Here are some of the standard and baisc symbols for various components for electrical schematics.

-1. Resistors are the fundamental components and symbols of electrical schematics.
+1. Resistors are the fundamental components of electrical schematics.
 They are usually represented by zig-zag lines with two terminals extending outward.
+But you can also use the alternate rectangle symbol in the drawing.

 3. Inductors are usually represented by a series of curved bumps or several loopy coils.